Soviet space program: Venusian missions

 In 1981, Venera 13 performed a successful soft-landing on Venus and marked the first probe to drill into the surface of another planet and take a sample.
 Venera 13 also took an audio sample of the Venusian environment, marking another first.

 Venera 13 returned the first color images of the surface of Venus, revealing an orange-brown flat bedrock surface covered with loose regolith and small flat thin angular rocks.
 The composition of the sample determined by the X-ray fluorescence spectrometer put it in the class of weakly differentiated melanocratic alkaline gabbroids, similar to terrestrial leucitic basalt with a high potassium content.
 The acoustic detector returned the sounds of the spacecraft operations and the background wind, estimated to be a speed of around 0.5 m/sec wind.

 Venera 14, an identical spacecraft to Venera 13, launched 5 days apart.
-The mission profiles were very similar, except 14 ran into issues using it's spectrometer to analyze the soil.
+The mission profiles were very similar, except 14 ran into issues using its spectrometer to analyze the soil.

 In total 10 Venera probes achieved a soft landing on the surface of Venus.

 In 1984, the Vega programme began and ended with the launch of two crafts launched 6 days apart, Vega 1 and Vega 2.
 Both crafts deployed a balloon in addition to a lander, marking a first in spaceflight.